TomerGamerTV/yixuan-rs/README.md

 The configuration of each server is located under the `config` directory (created upon first startup)
 - To change network settings for internal server communication, edit the: `config/00-service/environment.toml`
 - To change network settings for outer communication (e.g. with the game client), edit the dispatch-server and gate-server configuration, located in `config/10-dispatch-server/config.toml` and `config/20-gate-server/config.toml` respectively.
-- To change database connection settings, edit the dbgate-server configuration, located in: `config/30-dbgate-server/config.toml`
+- To change database settings (SQLite file path), edit the dbgate-server configuration, located in: `config/30-dbgate-server/config.toml`
 - To change gameplay-related settings, edit one of game-server configuration files, for example: gacha banner schedule is located in: `config/40-game-server/gacha_schedule.toml`

 ### Logging in